anisemadh/erp-implementation-assistant/tests/real_test_questions.md

 6. How do I configure a purchase order type?
 7. How do I set up a customer?
 8. How do I set up a supplier?
-9. How do I configure a cusomter order with automatic allocation?
+9. How do I configure a customer order with automatic allocation?
 10. How do I set up a customer to allow backorders?
 11. How do I set up ship method?
 12. How can I set up consolidated invoicing?